 Based upon recommendations of our nominating and governance committee, the Board of Directors has determined that current directors Messrs.
 McCree, Graham, Mills and Traber are "independent directors" meeting the independence tests set forth by NASDAQ Stock Market and Rule 10A-3(b)(i) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including having no material relationship with the company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
-In the case of Mr. Traber, the Board of Directors considered his previous role as a partner of Foley & Lardner LLP, which provides legal services to the company, and determined that the fees received by the law firm from us amount to less than 1% of the firm's total revenue and also considered Mr. Traber's personal financial substance, his other sources of income and his lack of dependence upon legal fees from the company.
+In the case of Mr. Traber, the Board of Directors considered his previous role as a partner of Foley & Lardner LLP, which provides legal services to the company.
+Mr. Traber is currently Chairman of Skyway Capital Markets to which we paid a total of \$15,000 and \$135,000 in 2018 and 2019, respectively, for a \$125,000 fairness opinion for the acquisition of IIU, Inc. and a \$25,000 deposit for another fairness opinion.
+We have determined that the fees received by the law firm amount to less than 1% of the firm's total annual revenue, that the fees paid to Skyway Capital Markets was less than 1% of that firm's total annual revenue, his other sources of income and his lack of dependence upon fees from the company.